 mine drainage in which the unstable iron sulphides pyrite and marcasite

 react with moist air.
-The result from this process is dilute sulphuric
+The result from the reaction is dilute sulphuric

-acid with a heavy toxic metal loading which causes severe damage to
+acid with a heavy toxic metal loading, a combination of pollutants that causes severe damage to

 aquatic life in nearby watercourses.
 Potentially catastrophic incidents